Green Hydrogen

 Three Solution Pathways

-- Green Hydrogen Fuel: Green hydrogen can be transported through cooled pipelines for use in fuel cells in vehicles, where it combines with oxygen to generate electricity while producing only water and heat.
+- Green Hydrogen Fuel: Transported through cooled pipelines for use in fuel cells, powering vehicles with water and heat as the only emissions.

 -